All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide is the active drug ingredient.
 Wegovy (semaglutide 2.4 mg) is FDA-approved for weight management.
 Ozempic (semaglutide 1.0/2.0 mg) is approved for type 2 diabetes but often prescribed off-label for weight loss.

-Compounded semaglutide contains the same active ingredient from licensed compounding pharmacies.
+Compounded semaglutide contains compounded formulations of the active ingredient from licensed compounding pharmacies.

 How much weight can you lose on semaglutide?